peterzlomek/Advanced-Image-Hiding/README.md

 - 8) Choose if you want the secret image to be encoded with MSB or LSB.
 - 9) Enter in a name for the output file (you have to put .png at the end regardless if the original files were .png or not).
 - 10) Enjoy your image!

+## NOTE: The host image and the secret image HAVE to have the SAME DIMENSIONS!!
+Otherwise this will fail.